Skip to content

 The quantity listed on your custom tape quote is the total number of units your converter builds.

-One thing you should know about the quantity is that the unit M on your quote refers to numbers in the thousands: Therefore, the quantity listed in the image above as 100 M actually means 100,000 parts.
+One important thing to note about part quantity is that the unit M on your quote refers to numbers in the thousands.
+Therefore, the amount listed in the image above as 100 M means 100,000 parts.

+Multiple quantities are often provided to demonstrate how costs change when you scale up your order, which can reduce the price per part.
 You’ll notice that, like buying anything else in bulk, your unit price lowers significantly as the quantity increases.
-In a moment, you’ll see how the unit price and the total price cause this phenomenon and why it exists.
+In a moment, you’ll see how the unit and total prices cause this phenomenon and why it exists.

 3. UNIT PRICE

-The unit price refers to the price of the listed quantity of individual parts, bags, or kits, depending on the product.
+The unit price refers to the cost of the listed quantity of individual parts, bags, or kits, depending on the product.

 4. TOTAL PRICE

-Lastly, multiplying your unit price by quantity will also give you your total price.
+Multiplying unit price by quantity will also give you your total cost.

 How Can I Compare My Custom Tape Quote to Others?

-Like desperate carnival barkers with tickets, numerous converters will try to lure you in for sales.
+Like desperate carnival barkers trying to sell tickets, many different converters will try to lure you in for sales.
 So, how do you find a manufacturer that stands out amidst the noise?

 Here are a couple of factors to consider when choosing adhesive companies:

-If one quote has the material listed as $1.00, and the other is $0.01, consider why it costs significantly more:
+If one quote lists the material as $1.00 and the other as $0.01, consider why it costs significantly more.

 • Are they using the same material?